joshterrill/joshterrill.com/content/blog/zero-to-mediocre/index.md

 ---
 title: From zero to mediocre
-description: Story of a software team
+description: The story of a software team
 date: "2019-07-10T23:48:03.284Z"
 ---

-## 1. Version control and workflow
+## 1. Proper version control workflow

 Every project that a software developer works on should be using some sort of version control.
 The most popular version control system is [Git](https://git-scm.com/), however something like [Subversion](https://subversion.apache.org/) works fine as well - you just need to be using **something**.